 Examinations for entry level positions shall be held on the dates fixed by the Board.
-Notice of the time and place of such examinations, the position for which such examination is being conducted, the general scope of the examination, merit criteria for any subjective component of the examination, and any fee for such examination shall be published at least two weeks preceding the examinations in one or more newspapers published in the City in accordance with the Act, on the City's website [www.cityoflakeforest.com], as well as in such other publications as the Secretary or Board may deem appropriate.
-Examinations may be postponed, however, by order of the Board, which order shall state the reason for such postponement and shall designate a new date for the examination.
+Notice of the time and place of such examinations, the position for which such examination is being conducted, the general scope of the examination, merit criteria for any subjective component of the examination, and any fee for such examination shall be published in one or more newspapers published in the City in accordance with the Act, and/or on the City's website [www.cityoflakeforest.com], and/or in such other publications as the Secretary or Board may deem appropriate.
+Examinations may be postponed, however, by order of the Board.
 Such order shall be placed in the Minutes of the Board as a part of the official record.